dwkwan/Lyrics_For_Learning/README.md

 ## Getting Started

-To start using this web application, simply visit lyricsforlearning.net.
+To start using this web application, visit lyricsforlearning.net.
 To install it, simply clone this repository.
 You can start the app by running `web_app.app` and `api.v1.app` as Python modules in separate terminal windows.
 Please note, in order to run this app, you will need to install necessary dependencies as well as pass in the correct MySQLdb and Words API credentials respectively.

 ## Features